thephpleague/csv/basic-usage.md

 <p class="message-notice">Starting with <code>version 7.0</code>, when used with the <code>League\Csv\Reader</code> class, the conversion methods behavior are affected by the query options methods.
 Please refer to the <a href="/reading/#querying-csv-data">extracting data section</a> for more informations and examples.</p>

+<p class="message-warning">To align with a bugfix in <code>SplFileObject</code>, since <code>version 7.1</code>, the <code>setFlags</code> method has no effect on the conversion mechanism to guarantee a valid conversion.
+Invalid rows are automatically skipped while converting the CSV document.</p>

 ### Convert to JSON format

 Use the `json_encode` function directly on the instantiated object.